Roundup and Glyphosate

 - Eating food that was grown in soil treated with the chemical

 Monsanto, the manufacturer of Roundup, has powerful legal teams protecting their products and profits.
-We are not afraid to fight against them to help you get you the compensation you deserve.
-If you or a loved one were diagnosed with non-Hodgkin Lymphoma after being exposed to glyphosate, or if you have been using Roundup, we are here to help.
+The defective product attorneys at Dudley DeBosier are not afraid to fight against them to help you get the compensation you deserve.
+If you or a loved one were diagnosed with non-Hodgkin Lymphoma after being exposed to glyphosate, we are here to help.